Depue High School

 - Category Attribute

-- Depue High School's student population of 119 students has stayed relatively flat over five school years.
+- Depue High School's student population of 122 students has grown by 9% over five school years.

 |Grades Offered||Grades 9-12|